DevGreick/VulnHunter/README.md

 * Ruby (`Gemfile.lock`)
 * Go (`go.mod`)

-And checks each dependency/version against a **locally converted NVD database**, using a custom CPE alias index to improve accuracy.
+And checks each dependency/version against a locally converted NVD database, using a custom CPE alias index to improve accuracy.

 ## Why offline?